Book a flat rate limo from Grand Valley to YYZ. Sedan starts at $135. Driver meets you inside the terminal on every arrival.

 From Grand Valley, your driver takes Highway 10 South to Highway 401 East to the 427.
 Terminal 1 and Terminal 3 at Pearson are the destinations.
 Distance is approximately 110 km.
 Your driver monitors traffic in real time and adjusts the route to keep you on schedule.

-Your driver is inside Pearson with your name on a sign.
-You walk out of customs and see it.
-No phone calls needed.
+Your driver stands inside Terminal 1 or Terminal 3 at Pearson with your name on a sign.
+You walk out of customs and the pickup is already done.
+No calls, no lanes, no waiting outside.

 Flat rate locked at booking.
 Sedan $135.
 SUV $167.
 TNC licensed driver.
 Meet and greet inside the terminal.